Aly-ve/Gitpitch-slides/README.md

-# gitpitch-article
+# Introduction to GitPitch
-Introduction to Gitpitch
+This repo is an example to my article [here](http://fozzy.ovh).